 Realistic Physics and Animation

-Rage Engine uses Euphoria, it is a natural motion animation engine that allows characters to respond to the game world in real-time.
-If a player bumps into an NPC in GTA V, the character doesn’t just react with a canned animation. they slip and recover balance based on the impact, creating a sense of realism odd by most other engines.
+Rage Engine uses Euphoria, a natural-motion animation engine that allows characters to respond to the game world in real time.
+If a player bumps into an NPC in GTA V, the character doesn’t just react with a canned animation.
+They slip and recover balance based on the impact, creating a sense of realism odd to most other engines.

 Massive Open Worlds

-Whether it’s the streets of Los Santos in GTA V or the vast wilderness of the American border in Red Dead Redemption 2, Rage Engine is at best at rendering large, seamless open worlds.
+Whether it’s the streets of Los Santos in GTA V or the vast wilderness of the American border in Red Dead Redemption 2, Rage Engine is the best at rendering services in large, seamless open worlds.
 It handles transitions between environments, urban to rural, day to night, without noticeable load times, immersing players in a continuous experience.

 Advanced AI and NPC Behavior

 AI in Rage Engine is dynamic and surprising.
-In Red Dead Redemption 2, animals react realistically to threats, weather, and hunger, while NPCs go about their daily routines, sometimes interacting with each other and the environment in ways that feel almost organic.
+In Red Dead Redemption 2, animals react realistically to threats, weather, and hunger.
+At the same time, NPCs go about their daily routines, sometimes interacting with each other and the environment in ways that feel almost organic.

 Environmental Effects